Kiss Me, Baby

 "Kiss Me, Baby" is a song by the American rock band the Beach Boys from their 1965 album The Beach Boys Today!.
-Written by Brian Wilson and Mike Love, it was issued as the B-side of the group's "Help Me, Rhonda" single on April 5.
+Written by Brian Wilson and Mike Love, it was issued as the B-side of the group's single, "Help Me, Rhonda," on April 5, 1965.

 Overview

 "Kiss Me, Baby" is about a quarrel between the narrator and his lover, and his attempt to repair their relationship.
 Wilson was inspired to write "Kiss Me, Baby" while walking around a red light district in Copenhagen.
 He composed it at his hotel room there on November 14, 1964, days after proposing to singer Marilyn Rovell.
 Love said that the "wistful bass line ... led to my lyrics about a guy who has a disagreement with his girlfriend, even though they can't even remember what they fought about, leaving them both brokenhearted."

 The arrangement features basses, guitars, saxophone, pianos, vibraphone, drums, and temple blocks—the sound of the latter percussion soon became a signature for Wilson– as well as English horn and French horn.
 Doo-wop style background vocals sing "Kiss a little bit, fight a little bit" repetitively throughout the chorus and outro.
 Love described the "R&B, doo-wop, bass thing" as an "'In the Still of the Night' type vibe".
 Journalist Scott Interrante interpreted this part of the lyric as implying that the narrator "knows the on-again/off-again relationship should remain off.
 But this doesn’t stop him from wondering, as he lies awake at sunrise, 'Are you still awake like me?'"

 Biographer Mark Dillon cited it as "a ballad that pleaded for the romantic reconciliation [Wilson] anticipated with Marilyn."
 Conversely, Interrante said that it "doesn’t seem to lyrically parallel Brian Wilson’s personal life at the time ...
 For an album whose songs are so concerned with the future—whether worrying about it or anticipating it—'Kiss Me, Baby' is an odd man out, focusing on coming to terms with the present."